Nagapattinam Lok Sabha constituency: General Elections 1957

+Detailed election history

 Double-seat constituency

 Nagapattinam Lok Sabha constituency, then in the Madras State, was constituted for the 1957 Indian general election.
 In the 1957 election Nagapattinam elected two parliamentarians, one general seat and one seat reserved for Scheduled Castes.
 CPI fielded two prominent leaders, P. Ramamurthi and A.K.
 Subbiah, in Nagapattinam.
-Nevertheless both seats were won by Indian National Congress candidates.
+Nevertheless, both seats were won by Indian National Congress candidates.
 For the Scheduled Caste seat M. Ayyakkannu of Congress obtained 216,890 votes (51.25%), A.K.
 Subbiah 151,704 votes (35.85%) and independent candidate V. Veeraswamy 54,597 votes (12.90%).
 For the general seat K.R.
 Sambandam of Congress obtained 252,275 votes (49.18%), P. Ramamurthi of CPI 124,205 votes (24.21%), independent candidate K. Manoharam 78,983 votes (15.40%) and independent candidate S.M.R.
 Arumugan Pillai 57,507 (11.21%).

 1960s

 In the 1962 Indian general election Congress fielded Gopalsamy Thenkondar as its candidate in Nagapattinam.
 Thenkondar won the seat, obtaining 45.98% of the vote, defeating C. Kandasamy Thevar of CPI (36.74%), A.M.
 Mytheen Sayabu of the Muslim League (16.07%) and independent candidate Mohamed Cassim Rowther (1.21%).

 After the 1964 split in the CPI, the break-away Communist Party of India (Marxist) emerged as the dominant communist faction in Nagapattinam taluk whilst CPI remained the larger party in the other taluks in the area.
 In 1964 CPI(M) formed the Tamil Nadu Tillers Association in Nagapattinam.

 Congress had support from middle-class sectors and middle-caste farmers.
 The Swatantra Party had a presence in the area, based amongst Brahmin mirasdhars.

 In the 1967 Indian general election three candidates contested the Nagapattinam seat.
 CPI(M) had fielded the prominent trade union leader V.P.
 Sinthan.
 CPI fielded M. Kathamuthu and Congress fielded V. Sambasivam.
 Together the CPI and CPI(M) candidates accounted for the majority of the votes, but the Congress candidate won.
 CPI argued that it had withdrawn its candidate in Coimbatore but that CPI(M) had not responded well to that gesture, and thus CPI insisted on fielding a candidate of its own in Nagapattinam.
 Notably Nagapattinam recorded the highest voter turnout nationwide with 84.69% in the 1967 election.